mariorez/libgdx-starfish-collector/README.md

 Starfish Collector, where you help the player’s character, a turtle, swim around the ocean floor while looking for a starfish.

+Controls

+- Left, Right, Up and Down keys: moves the turtle

 ![alt text](starfish-collector.png "Starfish Collector")

 ## Setup